bfortuner/ml-glossary/docs/backpropagation.rst

 Chain rule refresher
 ====================

 As seen above, foward propagation can be viewed as a long series of nested equations.
-If you think of feed forward this way, then backpropagation is merely an application the :ref:`chain_rule` to find the :ref:`derivative` of cost with respect to any variable in the nested equation.
+If you think of feed forward this way, then backpropagation is merely an application of :ref:`chain_rule` to find the :ref:`derivative` of cost with respect to any variable in the nested equation.
 Given a forward propagation function:

 .. math::